-State Fraud, Waste and Abuse Hotline
+State Fraud, Waste, and Abuse Hotline

-The State Fraud, Waste and Abuse Hotline receives allegations of misconduct and state policy violations from various sources throughout the year.
-The Hotline Unit's objective is to respond promptly to allegations of fraud, waste and abuse and to ensure that OSIG investigates matters timely and adequately.
-Hotline investigations focus on allegations related to conflicts of interest; misappropriation of state funds; leave abuse; property and equipment misuse; theft of property; misuse of state-issued computers and telecommunication equipment; and misconduct and ethics violations by agency heads, at-will employees and chief audit executives.
+The State Fraud, Waste, and Abuse Hotline receives allegations of misconduct and state policy violations from various sources throughout the year.
+The Hotline Unit's objective is to respond promptly to allegations of fraud, waste, and abuse and to ensure that OSIG adequately investigates matters timely and adequately.
+Hotline investigations focus on allegations related to conflicts of interest; leave abuse; property and equipment misuse; misuse of state-issued computers and telecommunications equipment; and misconduct and ethics violations by agency heads, at-will employees and chief audit executives.
 Hotline staff collaborate with other OSIG units where appropriate to assist with these investigations.